 The RIPE NCC delivers technical workshops and tutorials alongside regional meetings, conferences and on request.
-Both the RIPE NCC Survey 2013 and regular training course surveys indicated a need for hands-on training courses on various technical subjects in certain parts of the RIPE NCC service region.
-In 2014, this training material was updated and new material was developed.
+Feedback from members has indicated a need for hands-on training courses on various technical subjects in certain parts of the RIPE NCC service region.
 The RIPE NCC will continue to provide tutorials and workshops covering best current practices and popular topics such as IPv6, DNSSEC, Routing, Security and others.

-- Builds knowledge of upcoming technologies, best practices, protocols and RIPE Policies - Increases awareness of the tools and services provided by the RIPE NCC i) Advanced IPv6 Training Course
+- Builds knowledge of upcoming technologies, best practices, protocols and RIPE Policies - Increases awareness of the tools and services provided by the RIPE NCC